This stormwater service expansion is the result of a road transfer from the Province of Nova Scotia to Halifax Regional Municipality.

 Area 1 includes parts of Boutiliers Point, Ingramport, Head of St Margarets Bay, Lewis Lake, Hubley and Upper Tantallon.

 Area 4 includes parts of East Preston, Lake Echo, Mineville, and Lawrencetown.

 This web page and the HRM web page will be updated regularly once more information becomes available.

 On April 13, 2022, the NSUARB released their decision, approving that Halifax Water will become responsible for stormwater services in these areas effective June 1, 2022.

-Stormwater charges are illustrated on this page and depend on your impervious area and whether your property drains to the Halifax Water storm system.
+Residents in these expansion areas will be charged a stormwater service fee (illustrated on this page) depending on your impervious area and whether your property drains to the Halifax Water storm system.

 Every property is individually analyzed.
 Halifax Water uses satellite imagery and topographical maps that show where stormwater such as rain and melting ice/snow flows when it leaves your property.
 If stormwater travels from your property and eventually into stormwater infrastructure managed by Halifax Water, such as a ditch or a culvert, you would become a Halifax Water customer.

 You may also become a customer if no stormwater from your property enters the Halifax Water stormwater system, but you have a driveway culvert.
 In which case, you would be charged the annual culvert-only service charge (currently $14/year) and the $40 annual HRM Right-of-Way (ROW) charge.

 Staff will be contacting residents in the affected areas.
 Extensive community outreach will take place in the impacted areas prior to the anticipated June 1, 2022 transfer.